 Figure 8 – Taken from “Synthesizing Scene Text Images for Recognition”.
 The Figure shows the Encoder-AdaIN-Decoder architecture of the proposed method.

-In addition, there are different attempts to transfer image style in writing with different model and techniques.
+In addition, there are different attempts to transfer image style in writing with different models and techniques.

-For example, In the paper of Mayr et.al.
+For example, in the paper of Mayr et.al.
 [6] the researchers present a method for online handwriting synthesis, given a handwritten sample they produce a new style-adapted realistic-looking text.
-In this paper the researchers tested their model on words and sentences, in order to extract the content they use Graves’ algorithm (LSTM), and in order to extract the style and combine it with the content they used the pix2pix generator network.
+In this paper the researchers tested their model on words and sentences.
+In order to extract the content they use Graves’ algorithm (LSTM), and in order to extract the style and combine it with the content they used the pix2pix generator network.
 To conclude, the researchers managed to create a fully automatic method to imitate handwriting using spatial-temporal style transfer.
-Some of their results are visible in Figure 9.
+Some of their results are shown in Figure 9.